-- Sexual abuse or assault; - Possessing or supplying an illegal drug either in Academy uniform or on the Academy site; - Carrying an offensive weapon or item which could be construed as a weapon and is carried for such a purpose; - Using an item as a weapon; - o Arson - The Academy may consider external agency involvement for any of the above offences. - These instances are not exhaustive but indicate the severity of such offences and the fact that such behaviour seriously affects the and well-being of the Academy including the health and safety of all staff and fellow students. - Following the decision to permanently exclude, parents are contacted immediately, where possible and in most cases will be invited to meet with senior staff. - In cases where a student is a Looked After Child the social worker and the virtual school will be notified as soon as possible - In cases where the pupil has one, the social worker will be notified as soon as possible - A letter will be sent via the agreed communication system, PAM parent, giving details of the exclusion. - Parents have a right to make representations to the Governing Body, as directed in the letter. - Governors will meet with 15 academy days from the point of notification, to review the permanent exclusion.
+- have been exhausted and the permanent exclusion is a last resort. - Permanent exclusion might follow (for example) persistent and defiant misbehaviour including harassment (which would include bullying). - There are exceptional circumstances where it is appropriate to permanently exclude a student for a first or 'one off' serious breach of the Behaviour Policy.
+These might include: - Serious actual or threatened violence against another student or a member of staff; - o Sexual abuse or assault; - o Possessing or supplying an illegal drug either in Academy uniform or on the Academy site; - o Carrying an offensive weapon or item which could be construed as a weapon and is carried for such a purpose; - o Using an item as a weapon; - o Arson - o Failing to follow the instruction of a member of staff that jeopardises their own safety of the safety of others - The Academy may consider external agency involvement for any of the above offences. - These instances are not exhaustive but indicate the severity of such breaches and the fact that such behaviour seriously affects the smooth running of the Academy and jeopardises the well-being of the Academy community including the health and safety of all staff and fellow students. - Following the decision to permanently exclude, parents are contacted immediately, where possible and in most cases will be invited to meet with senior staff. - In cases where a student is a Looked After Child the social worker and the virtual school will be notified as soon as possible. - In cases where the student has one, the social worker will be notified as soon as possible. - A letter will be sent via the agreed communication system, giving details of the exclusion. - Parents/Carers have a right to make representations to the Governing Body, as directed in the letter. - Governors will endeavour to meet within 15 academy days from the point of notification, to review the permanent exclusion.

-18.10 The Review of Suspensions and Exclusions
+18.9 The Review of Suspensions and Exclusions

-- The Principal may cancel any suspension or exclusion that has already begun but this should only be done where the suspension or exclusion has not yet been reviewed by the Governing Body. - The Governors have established arrangements to review promptly all permanent exclusions from the Academy and all suspensions that would lead to a pupil being excluded for over 15 days in a term or when a suspension means that a pupil will miss a public examination. - In the case of permanent exclusion, Governors will consider reinstatement of the student within 15 days of the Governors receiving notice of the permanent exclusion. - In the case of 15 days suspension in one term, the Governors will consider reinstatement of the student within 15 days of the Governors receiving notice of the suspension. - In the case of suspension taking a pupil out of the academy for 15 days or less in a term but above 5 days, the governing board will consider any representations made by the parent, should the parent wish to make them, within 50 academy days of receiving notice of the suspension.
+- The Principal may cancel any suspension or exclusion that has already begun but this should only be done where the suspension or exclusion has not yet been reviewed by the Governing Body. - The Governors have established arrangements to review promptly all permanent exclusions from the Academy and all suspensions that would lead to a student being excluded for over 15 days in a term or when a suspension means that a student will miss a public examination. - In the case of 15 days suspension in one term, the Governors will consider reinstatement of the student within 15 days of the Governors receiving notice of the suspension. - In the case of suspension taking a pupil out of the academy for 15 days or less in a term but above 5 days, the governing board will consider any representations made by the parent, should the parent wish to make them, within 50 academy days of receiving notice of the suspension. - In the case of suspension taking a pupil out of the Academy for 5 or less days in a term, the governing board is not required to consider the suspension and does not have the power to reinstate the pupil. - Requests that Governors consider reinstatement from a suspension must be made within 15 days of the first day of suspension.